JamFox/jamlab-ansible/README.md

 ### Files and templates

 Comment Ansible-managed files with `# Managed by Ansible, do not edit manually - changes made here will be overwritten!` at the top.
-Use the `vars_common_all_ansible_managed_comment` variable to render the comment using jinja.
-Do not suffix files with `jinja` if they do not include any other logic besides including the `vars_common_all_ansible_managed_comment` variable.
+Use the `ansible_managed` variable to render the comment using jinja.
+Do not suffix files with `jinja` if they do not include any other logic besides including the comment variable.

 "Unhide" dot files with the prefix `dot_`.
 For example, `.bashrc` should be named `dot_bashrc`.